Akifcal/create-new-user-for-laps/README.md

 create a new user for laps with temporary random password

 I have created the code to create LAPS account.
 With this you can create your own local account, which can be used for the LAPS.

+Unfortunately, you cannot create an account using the Windows on-board tools via GPO.
+This means you can implement the code using a startup script in the GPO for computer settings.
+The account is checked every time the computer starts and if it does not exist, it is created.